 The effects from hyaluronic acid fillers can be seen almost immediately.
 They generally last for about six months to a year.

 With poly-l-actic acid fillers, sometimes the results become visible six weeks after the treatment is administered.
 The effects can last for up to two years.

 Radiesse’s effects are usually immediate, though in some cases, Radiesse treatment might take up to a week to show complete results.
 The effects of Radiesse usually last for up to one and a half years.

 Which Filler Should You Choose?

 The only way to know which dermal filler is right for you is by consulting with a skilled medical professional.
-Doctors Bivik Shah and Robert F. Centeno are experienced board-certified plastic surgeons who have helped numerous patients with injectables.
+Doctor Bivik Shah is an experienced board-certified plastic surgeon who has helped numerous patients with injectables.
 Schedule your consultation – contact us today.